-Students are eligible to do one year of OPT for each higher level of study that they complete in the U.S.– one year for a bachelor’s degree, one year for a master’s degree, and one year for a doctoral degree.
-Students who are granted work authorization will be issued an “Employment Authorization Document,” or EAD card.
-This card will display your photo, signature, the type of employment authorization, and the specific dates that you are eligible for employment.
+Students are eligible to do one year of OPT for every higher degree level of study they complete in the U.S. For example, a student may be eligible for one year for a bachelor’s degree, one year for a master’s degree, and one year for a doctorate degree.
+Students who are granted OPT work authorization by USCIS will be issued an “Employment Authorization Document,” or EAD card.
+This card will display the student's photo, the type of employment authorization, and the specific dates that the student is eligible for employment.

-The application process for OPT is a two-step process: first the student requests a new I-20 recommending OPT from ISSS, and then the student applies through USCIS (a branch of Department of Homeland Security) for authorization and the EAD card.
-USCIS takes approximately 90+ days for processing and may take longer, so students should allow approximately 4 months (or longer) for the entire application process.
+The student then applies with DHS-USCIS for OPT authorization and the EAD card.
+USCIS may take up to 90 days or longer for processing and may take longer, so students should allow approximately 4 months (or longer) for the entire application process.

-To be eligible for Optional Practical Training (OPT), you must have been enrolled as a full-time
+To be eligible for Optional Practical Training (OPT) the student:

-student for at least one academic year (2 semesters) and be in F-1 status and maintaining status at the time of application.
+Must be in active F-1 status and maintaining status at the time of application.

 Types of OPT

-F-1 regulations do not allow students to postpone completion of program for any reason except unfinished academic requirements for the degree.
-If for unforeseen reasons you do not complete the program as expected and you have applied for OPT please consult an ISSS advisor immediately, as this can jeopardize your F-1 status and OPT eligibility.
+F-1 regulations do not allow students to postpone completion of their program for any reason except unfinished academic requirements for the degree.
+If you do not complete the program as expected due to unforeseen circumstances and you have already applied for post-completion OPT please consult an ISSS advisor immediately as this may jeopardize your F-1 status and OPT eligibility.

-“What if I don't graduate as planned?”
+What if I don't graduate as planned?

 The following information pertains to bachelor’s and master’s students ONLY.
 If you are a PhD student, please see an ISSS advisor, as we will need to address your situation case-by-case.

-- A loss of your F-1 status, requiring the student to apply for reinstatement (in addition to withdrawing your OPT application).
+A loss of your F-1 status, requiring the student to apply for reinstatement (in addition to withdrawing your OPT application).

-- Reinstatement applications takes 6-8 months or longer, which means it may not be approved before you complete your degree, therefore making you ineligible to apply for OPT.
+Reinstatement applications takes 6-8 months or longer, which means it may not be approved before you complete your degree, therefore making you ineligible to apply for OPT.

 If your OPT has already been approved prior to the I-20 program end date but you do not graduate, you must notify ISSS immediately.
 Students already approved for post-completion OPT who do not graduate as planned must:

 complete their degree at the next available opportunity

 are eligible to work no more than 20 hours per week; and

-- maintain status according to the regulations for post-completion OPT, meaning that if the student is not working exactly 20 hours per week in work related to the degree earned the student is not fully employed and is accumulating unemployment time (against the allowed 90 days cumulative employment while on post-completion OPT).
+maintain status according to the regulations for post-completion OPT, meaning that if the student is not working exactly 20 hours per week in work related to the degree earned the student is not fully employed and is accumulating unemployment time (against the allowed 90 days cumulative employment while on post-completion OPT).

-- earn the degree prior to applying for a STEM OPT extension.
+earn the degree prior to applying for a STEM OPT extension.

 If a student applied for post-completion OPT and does not graduate as planned, ISSS can make no guarantees on the outcome as it pertains to the student’s status and/or OPT eligibility.
 If you are uncertain of whether or not you will meet the degree requirements, you should wait to apply.
 The filing period for post-completion OPT remains open up to 60 days after the student’s program end date.